Pedro Segarra

 Pedro E. Segarra (born April 28, 1959) is a Puerto Rican-American politician and lawyer who served as the 66th mayor of Hartford, Connecticut.
 Prior to becoming mayor, Segarra was president of Hartford's City Council.
 He succeeded former Mayor Eddie Perez who resigned after he was convicted by a state Superior Court jury of bribery and extortion in a political corruption case, though Perez' convictions eventually were reversed by the Connecticut Appellate Court.
-Segarra, who was sworn in as mayor on June 25, 2010, and won re-election on November 8, 2011.
+Segarra was sworn in as mayor on June 25, 2010, and won re-election on November 8, 2011.
 In 2015, Luke Bronin defeated Segarra for the Democratic mayoral nomination.
 He is Hartford's second mayor of Puerto Rican ancestry and the first openly gay mayor of the city.
 He is also the second openly gay mayor of an American state capital city (David Cicilline of neighboring Providence, Rhode Island was the first).

 Early life and career

 Segarra was born in the small rural town of Maricao, Puerto Rico.
 At age seven his family relocated to the Bronx, New York in search of better opportunities.
 At the age of fifteen, Segarra moved to Hartford seeking a better life than what he was experiencing in New York City.
 A resident of Hartford since 1975, Segarra is an alum of Greater Hartford Community College, where he was a founding member of the college’s Latin American Student Organization.
 He later earned a full scholarship to the University of Hartford, where he received a Bachelor of Arts degree in political science.